-We are currently seeking orphan drug designation from the FDA and European Medicines Agency for atacicept for the treatment of IgAN.
+We are currently seeking orphan drug designation from the FDA for atacicept for the treatment of IgAN.
+We are required to provide evidence that IgAN meets the orphan criteria as specified by the FDA and the EMA.
 Under the Orphan Drug Act, the FDA may designate a drug product as an orphan drug if it is intended to treat a rare disease or condition, defined as a patient population of fewer than 200,000 in the United States, or a patient population greater than 200,000 in the United States but where there is no reasonable expectation to recover the costs of developing and marketing a treatment drug in the United States.
 In the United States, orphan drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages, and application fee waivers.
 After the FDA grants orphan drug designation, the generic identity of the drug and its potential orphan use are disclosed publicly by the FDA.
 However, orphan drug designation neither shortens the development time nor regulatory review time of a product candidate nor gives the candidate any advantage in the regulatory review or approval process.